Mason Taylor

-Mason Taylor is an American football tight end for the LSU Tigers.
+Mason Taylor (born May 8, 2004) is an American professional football tight end for the New York Jets of the National Football League (NFL).
+He played college football for the LSU Tigers and was selected by the Jets in the second round of the 2025 NFL draft.
+Taylor is the son of Pro Football Hall of Fame defensive end Jason Taylor.

-High school career
+Early life

 Taylor attended St. Thomas Aquinas High School in Fort Lauderdale, Florida.
 He committed to Louisiana State University (LSU) to play college football.

 College career

 Taylor earned playing time his true freshman year at LSU in 2022.
 In his first career game, he had four receptions for 34 yards.
-In week 10 against Alabama, he caught the game winning 2 point conversion that helped LSU gain their first home win over Alabama since 2010.
+In week 10 against Alabama, he caught the game winning 2-point conversion (after a late fourth quarter touchdown) that helped LSU gain their first home win over Alabama since 2010.

+Professional career

+Taylor was selected by the New York Jets in the second round, 42nd overall, of the 2025 NFL draft.
+Taylor recorded his first touchdown catch on a four-yard pass from running back, Breece Hall in a 39–38 win against the Cincinnati Bengals.